dannyfiker/mvp/README.md

 - **Analytics**: Use Trino SQL or Superset dashboards for querying and visualization.
 - **Custom APIs**: Extend Nginx config and add FastAPI/Flask apps as needed.

+- **Security Policies**: Define and manage fine-grained access control and audit policies in Ranger for new data sources and services.

 ---

 ## Security & Production Notes